Housing Benefit and Council Tax Reduction

-If your Housing Benefit award does not cover the full cost of your rent and council tax, you may be due extra help for a limited time under the Discretionary Housing Payment Scheme.
+If your Housing Benefit award does not cover the full cost of your rent and experiencing financial hardship, you may be due extra help for a limited time under the Discretionary Housing Payment Scheme.
 You will need to provide a list of the things you have to pay for each week and receipts for your gas and/or electricity, any loan repayments, and other bills.
 The Discretionary Housing Payment Scheme cannot help with Water and Waste charges or the repayment of overpaid benefit.
-Call us on 01786 443210 for an application form or for help in applying.
+Call us on 01786 233210 for an application form or for help in applying.

 What to do if you do not agree with the amount of Benefit you have been given or any of the decisions made on your claim.

 If you feel that someone is cheating the benefits system, please call our Fraud Hotline on 01786 443088 or write to: